AKasem1/Typescript-Study/Readme.md

 value = 42;      // Valid
 // value = true; // Error: Type 'boolean' is not assignable to type 'string | number'.
 ```

+### Type Guards

+- Type Guards is just a fancy way of saying we are going to check for the type of something before trying to execute some code